NyboTV/TP_ETS2_Plugin/README.md

 You can now activate the "Autoupdater" function.
 Just go to your Plugin Settings and set the "Auto updater" to "true"

-If you want an Auto Restart of TP after the Update finished, just set "Auto restart" from "no" to "yes"

 ### Autoupdater Features